LeonSpark/EtherQL/README.md

-EthereumSQL
+EtherSQL
 ----

-EthereumSQL is a query layer for Ethereum blockchain, written in Java and backed by MongoDB.
+EtherSQL is a query layer for Ethereum blockchain, written in Java and backed by MongoDB.

 [![Build Status](https://travis-ci.org/LeonSpark/ethereumj-sql.svg?branch=master)](https://travis-ci.org/LeonSpark/ethereumj-sql)

 It provides a RESTful API that is ideal for building scalable web applications or analyzing blockchain data.
-EthereumSQL is designed to be fully compatible with [Ethereum](https://github.com/ethereum).
+EtherSQL is designed to be fully compatible with [Ethereum](https://github.com/ethereum).

-For much of the core protocol logic, EthereumSQL makes use of the [EthereumJ](https://github.com/ethereum/ethereumj) library.
+For much of the core protocol logic, EtherSQL makes use of the [EthereumJ](https://github.com/ethereum/ethereumj) library.

-EthereumSQL was built at [Advanced Data Analytics Lab](http://ada.suda.edu.cn), with the goal of providing a data query infrastructure on Ethereum.
+EtherSQL was built at [Advanced Data Analytics Lab](http://ada.suda.edu.cn), with the goal of providing a data query infrastructure on Ethereum.
 It is currently in very alpha beta, and not recommended for production use until it has received sufficient testing.

 ## Installation
+Under the root directory of the project, run the command below to install EtherSQL as a maven dependency.
 `mvn install`

 ## Usage